Office: Kimbrough 260D

 Assistant Professor of Music

-Danh Pham is Assistant Professor of Music and Director of Bands at Washington State University.
-He conducts the Symphonic Wind Ensemble and serves as the Coordinator of Instrumental Music Education within the University's School of Music and liason to the College of Education.
+Danh Pham is Assistant Professor of Music, Conductor of the WSU Symphony Orchestra, and Director of Bands at Washington State University.
+He conducts the Symphonic Wind Ensemble, teaches Instrumental Conducting, and serves as the Coordinator of Recruiting within the University's School of Music.

 Originally from Honolulu, Hawaii, he received his degrees from DePauw University, Indiana University, and the University of Oklahoma, where he studied conducting with Ray Cramer, Stephen Pratt, and William Wakefield.
 Prior to his appointment at Washington State University, Dr. Pham held similar posts at McMurry University, Western Oregon University, Salem-Keizer Public Schools, and the Beaverton (OR) School District.

-Dr. Pham has appeared as a guest conductor and clinician for several region honor bands.
-His ensembles have appeared at the Oregon Music Education Association State Conference, the MENC Biennial Northwest Conference, the National Association of Teachers of Singing (NATS) Southwest Convention, and the Texas University Interscholastic League State (UIL) Marching Contest.
-Most recently, the WSU Symphonic Wind Ensemble performed a statewide tour culminating in a Gala Performance at Seattle’s Benaroya Hall featuring the music of George Gershwin.
+Dr. Pham has appeared as a guest conductor and clinician for several honor ensembles.
+He most recently returned from Vietnam where he conducted the National Ballet and Opera Orchestra, and will be returning this year to conduct a newly formed professional wind ensemble at the Ho Chi Minh Conservatory of Music, as well as the Saigon Philharmonic Orchestra.
+His ensembles have appeared at the Oregon Music Education Association State Conference, the MENC Biennial Northwest Conference, the National Association of Teachers of Singing (NATS) Southwest Convention, and a Gershwin Gala Concert at Seattle’s famed Benaroya Hall.